climatiq/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### scope

 This field provides the scope of emissions identified by the source.
 The scopes are 1,2, and 3, or a combination of these.
+The format includes `|` as a delimiter between values.
 There is also "Outside of scopes", which includes biogenic CO2 factors that should be used to account for the direct carbon dioxide (CO2) impact of burning biomass and biofuels.

 ### source